minuteman1911/atitya/docs/index.md

  This section might be a little biased towards my own views about computation and simulation.
 There is a tradeoff between the level of detail to which we can simulate a particular thing, and the computing power required for doing it.
 More the detail we try to simulate, more is the computing power required.
  One goal of Kobe is to find the minimum level of detail required to generate a plausible simulation.
  ![computation power](./images/img1.svg)
  Above is an illustration of the approximate computing power required to simulate the whole brain ( around 500 petaflops for 100 billion neurons ).
- There are multiple factors at play at once on multiple levels in the brain.
-Below is a table, detailing the phenomena simulated in Kobe.
+It indicates that we are going to run out of computing power if we try to simulate every minute detail that there is.
+Instead, we can compensate some of the less important things for some important details which actually play a significant role in computation.
+Maybe we could let go of the position in space where the neurons are present, the location of an individual spine on the dendrite, the intraneuronal messaging system etc. Below is a table, detailing the phenomena simulated in Kobe.
   #### Morphology
   Name                           | Present in Kobe
   ------------------------------ | -----------------